pimms/ggl/README.md

 ### To create a custom search engine
+The default Search Engine ID is configured exactly as written above, but create your own if you want to customize your results even more.

 1. Go to https://www.google.com/cse/ and click the "Add" button
 2. In the "Sites to Search" field, enter any URL - YOU WILL REMOVE IT LATER!
 3. Click "Create", and on the next page click the "Control Panel" button